Strongly Coupled Two-scale System with Nonlinear Dispersion: Weak Solvability and Numerical Simulation: Setting of the problem

 We study the following nonlinear two-scale system:

-Relating back to our motivation discussed in \cref{section_introduction} (cf. also \cite{raveendran2023homogenization,CIRILLO2016436}), $u$ represents the particle concentration on macroscopic porous domain $\Omega$, while $W$, the solution to cell problems, relays the microscopic information, including the shape of the domain, drift, and diffusion, to the macroscopic scale via the dispersion tensor, $D^*(W)$, given by
+{Relating back to our discussion in \cref{section_introduction}, the structure of Problem $P(\Omega)$ is motivated from the upscaled model of the microscopic problem \eqref{Eq:orgin} with $P(u^\es)=u^\es(1-u^\es)$ (cf. also \cite{raveendran2023homogenization,CIRILLO2016436}).
+Here} $u$ represents the particle concentration on macroscopic porous domain $\Omega$, while $W$, the solution to cell problems, relays the microscopic information, including the shape of the domain, drift, and diffusion, to the macroscopic scale via the dispersion tensor, $D^*(W)$, given by

 where $I$ is the $2\times 2$ identity matrix and $|Y|$ is the Lebesgue measure of the set $Y$.
 The periodic boundary condition \eqref{homeqf} and the Neumann influx boundary condition \eqref{cellbn3} are common in effective models derived by homogenization (see \cite{lukkassen2002two}).